The Science Behind Defining Drug Addiction

 Addiction is sometimes stigmatized as a condition in which an addict suffers from a lack of willpower, but in reality, addiction is a real disorder that has science to back it up.
 Addiction has psychosocial, genetic, and environmental factors influencing its overall development.
-Drug addiction is traditionally characterized with behaviors of compulsive use, an impaired control over the use of the substance, cravings, and continued use despite the harmful consequences of repeated drug use.
+Defining drug addiction is traditionally done by characterizing behaviors of compulsive use, an impaired control over the use of the substance, cravings, and continued use despite the harmful consequences of repeated drug use.

-Another term that helps shed light on the nature of addiction is physical dependence.
+Another term that helps shed light when defining drug addiction is physical dependence.
 Physical dependence is defined as being in a state that would elicit withdrawal symptoms if the user were to cease, antagonize, reduce, or decrease the blood concentration of the substance in question.
-Tolerance is defined as the physical changes the body undergoes with repeated usage of a substance.
+Tolerance is defined as the physical changes the body undergoes with repeated usage of substance.
 When tolerance builds, the amount of the drug needed to attain the same effect also increases.

 Theories for the Cause of Drug Addiction

 One of the first theories of drug addiction was proposed by both biological researchers and psychoanalysts.
-The Self-Medication hypothesis stated that individuals that suffered from drug addiction abused drugs in order to escape from some intolerable and unique state of mind.
+The Self-Medication Hypothesis stated that individuals that suffered from drug addiction abused drugs to escape from some intolerable and unique state of mind.
 Sigmund Freud, a famous psychoanalyst, was one of the first scientists to espouse this theory while studying the antidepressant properties of cocaine.

-Another theory lends to the fact that social development plays a major role in drug addiction.
-The theory predicts that because some people are slower to reach certain developmental milestones throughout their lives, they are more prone to negative consequences, such as drug and/or alcohol dependence.
+Another theory lends to the fact that social development plays a significant role in drug addiction.
+The theory predicts that because some people are slower to reach certain developmental milestones throughout their lives, they are more prone to negative consequences, such as drug and alcohol dependence.

 Although the prospect of curing addiction may be hopeless at the moment, drug addiction is treatable.
 One of the most fulfilling endeavors to end substance dependence is attending an inpatient drug rehabilitation facility.
 Most drug rehabs get down to business in two phases of treatment: the detoxification (detox) phase and the treatment phase.

 Most programs voice a philosophy of complete abstinence from drugs upon the patient’s release.
-Hence, rehabs will offer a number of group and individual therapy that focus on ways to stay completely drug free.
+Hence, rehabs will offer some group and individual therapy that focus on ways to stay completely drug-free.
 The idea is that enabling further drug use would only subserve the possibility of addiction and health complications in the future.
-Thus, drug rehabilitation programs, along with continued treatment thereafter, is one of the best ways to battle the affliction of drug addiction.
+Thus, drug rehabilitation programs, along with continued treatment after that, is one of the best ways to battle the affliction of drug addiction.